A stableness of resistance model for nonresponse adjustment with callback data: Preliminaries and Challenges to Identification

-Researchers have traditionally used the frame data to make nonresponse adjustment without engaging deeply with the callback data, in which case, only the final response status $R_K$ is used.
-Under MAR, i.e., $R_K\ind Y\mid X$, the full-data distribution is identified with $\pr(X,Y)=\pr(Y\mid X,R_K=1)\pr(X)$.
-Otherwise under MNAR, i.e., $R_K\nind Y\mid X$, $\pr(Y\mid X)$ is not equal to $\pr(Y\mid X,R_K=1)$.
-Callback data contain useful information about the reluctance of units to respond; however, they still do not suffice for identification.
-Consider a toy example of survey on a binary outcome $Y$ with two calls; then the observed-data distribution is captured by $\pr(Y,R_1=1)$ and $\pr(Y,R_2=1\mid R_1=0)$, which only offers four constraints on five unknown parameters $\pr(Y), \pr(R_1=1\mid Y), \pr(R_2=1\mid R_1=0,Y)$.
-Therefore, one cannot identify $\pr(Y,R_1,R_2)$ without further restrictions.
+Traditionally, only the final response status $R_K$ is used for missing data analysis.
+Beyond $R_K$, callback data $(R_1,\ldots, R_{K-1})$ reflect the reluctance of units to respond and how the reluctance is related to the outcome, which is particularly informative about the nonresponse process.
+However, callback data still do not suffice for identification.
+Consider a toy example of survey on a binary outcome $Y$ with two calls; the joint distribution $\pr(Y,R_1,R_2)$ contains six unknown parameters $\{\pr(Y,R_1=0,R_2),\pr(Y,R_1=1,R_2=1): Y=0,1 \text{ and } R_2=0,1\}$ with a constraint that they sum to one; the observed-data distribution is captured by $\pr(Y,R_1=1,R_2=1)$ and $\pr(Y,R_1=0, R_2=1)$ with $Y=0,1$, and only offers four constraints on the unknown parameters.
+These five constraints do not suffice to identify $\pr(Y,R_1,R_2)$ without further restrictions.
 To achieve identification with callback data, \cite{alho1990adjusting}, \cite{kim2014propensity}, and \cite{qin2014semiparametric} consider a common-slope linear logistic model for the propensity scores. \begin{example}[A common-slope linear logistic model] \cite{alho1990adjusting} assumes that for $k=1,\ldots, K$,